luontola/tdd-mooc/data/exercises.md

 # (optional) Exercise 5: Full-stack web app

+> If you decide to not do this exercise, submit a blank reponse to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part5": Leave the exercise checkbox unchecked, enter 0 hours as the duration, and write a dummy repository URL (it doesn't need to exist).

 You may clone the project template <https://github.com/luontola/tdd-mooc-webapp> to get started, but fundamentally the tool choices are up to you.